kaleidos-ventures/taiga-contrib-hipchat/README.md

   pip install taiga-contrib-hipchat
 ```

-Modify 'taiga-back/settings/local.py' and include the line:
+Modify in `taiga-back` your `settings/local.py` and include the line:

 ```python
   INSTALLED_APPS += ["taiga_contrib_hipchat"]